JonVanDam/jon-van-dam-2024/src/pages/lyra-unit-selection/001-getting-started/020-quick-start-guide.md

 **The easiest way to get started with the plugin, is to enable the content examples, and modify these files to the needs of your project.**

-To do this, enable the *LyraUnitSelectionSample* plugin.
+To do this, enable the *Lyra Unit Selection Sample* plugin.

 ![](../../../assets/lyra-unit-selection/content-examples.jpg)